The Bad News: Limiting Beliefs Are Blocking Your Success.

 But it’s easy to focus on what you don’t have.

-Take a moment to express gratitude for what you have, then move forward out of that comfort zone of concentrating on what you lack.
+Then move forward out of that familiar place of concentrating on what you lack.

 2. It’s too late